blakehaswell/FIR-Long-Briefs/Climbing/climbing.md

 ![w:580](./four-forces_7.png)

 <!--
-Lift acts at 90 degrees to the direction of motion.

-In level flight, thrust = drag.
-What can you tell me about the relationship between thrust and drag in this diagram?
-Thrust > drag.

-So why doesn't the plane accelerate?
-To answer this, we split weight into two components: 1) the perpendicular component of weight which is equal and opposite to lift and 2) the rearward component of weight which acts opposite thrust.
-We can visualise this by adding the rearward component of weight to drag, and you can see that thrust = drag + RCW.

-In straight and level flight, lift = weight, but what can you tell me about lift in this diagram?
-Lift = PCW.
-Therefore, lift is less than weight in a climb.
-Not convinced?
-Imagine an airplane that is pointed straight up, and capable of climbing at that angle.
-Weight acts downwards, as does drag.
-Thrust is the only force which can create equilibrium, as it points along the direction of motion.
+Thrust then needs to overcome both drag and the rearward component of weight.
+So you can see that thrust is the most important force in a climb—the more thrust we have the steeper we can climb.
+We can see this by imagining a plane that could climb straight up.
+Lift is irrelevant at this climb angle, but we would need an engine powerful enough to create enough thrust to reach equilibrium with both weight and drag.

-So the amount of thrust available dictates the angle we can climb at.
-Now, let's look at climb performance so we can examine that idea in a bit more detail.
+So we can see the plane is in equilibrium in a climb.
+Lift = perpendicular component of weight.
+Thrust = drag + rearward component of weight.
+And as we said, thrust dictates the angle we can climb at.
+Now let's look at climb performance so we can examine this idea in more detail.
 -->

 ---